steventango/emojiregex/README.md

 # EmojiRegex

 EmojiRejex asynchronously generates a regular expression for Emoji.
 The regex is generated at runtime from the latest [Unicode Technical Standard #51](https://www.unicode.org/Public/UCD/latest/ucd/emoji/emoji-data.txt) data.
-EmojiRegex uses [cors-anywhere](https://github.com/Rob--W/cors-anywhere) to bypass CORS restrictions.
-Therefore, EmojiRegex will always be up to date. 😊
+EmojiRegex is no longer maintained, consider using [emoji-regex](https://github.com/mathiasbynens/emoji-regex) instead.

 ## Installation